Who officiates at the wedding?

 The sacrament of Marriage may take place during Mass or outside of Mass.
 This decision is made between the couple and the priest/deacon who is officiating.
 If one of the spouses is of another tradition, it is usually recommended that the Marriage take place outside of Mass.
 If one of the spouses is not baptized, the wedding is always a ceremony outside of Mass.

 The Pre-Cana Class is a one day workshop that is required for your marriage preparation.
 It is important for two reasons that you register for this program almost as soon as you notify the DCC of your wedding.
 First, the workshops can fill up quickly, and early registration eliminates scheduling problems later on.
 Secondly, when you attend the workshop you will receive a workbook with materials that can be very helpful in your preparation for the sacrament.
 As part of the workshop, you will also be required to participate in an online inventory called Fully Engaged.
-When you take this inventory, it will ask for the name of the priest to whom the results should be sent – indicate the priest doing your preparation and his contact information.
+When you take this inventory, it will ask for the name of the priest to whom the results should be sent – indicate Fr.
+Mike and his contact information.
 He will review these results with you at one of your meetings.
-If this takes place outside of the Diocese of Raleigh, this class may take a modified format than what is described above.
-The priest preparing you will give you the information you need.

 Marriage between a Catholic and a person of another faith